Bonds and the Information Premium

 The broader set of investment options available in the fixed-income market partly explains why active managers have been able to beat passive benchmarks.
 But it is up to the skill of the active fixed-income manager to know where to find relative value in the market and how to avoid problems that might not be evident from the weighting of indexes.
 The combination of these two attributes—the greater opportunity set and the ability of managers to make the right choices—is what provides the real advantage of active fixed-income management: risk mitigation.

-Risk mitigation is a central tenet of all active fixed-income investing because of the inherent difference in the return proposition of stocks versus bonds.
-In stocks, the goal is to try to find good companies whose value will appreciate over time—there are winners and losers, but a typical long investor is hoping for gains.
-If you pick the right stocks and market conditions are friendly, the upside can be rewarding.
 A passive strategy will reflect this general approach.
 For bonds, the risk and return is asymmetric.
 If an investor’s research is correct and everything goes as planned and no bonds default, over time the total return is the coupon and return of principal.
 The upside is limited, but the downside can be significant in the event of any deterioration in credit quality.
-For fixed-income investors, the object is to generate stable returns by playing what Charles Ellis famously termed a “loser’s game,” in which one wins by avoiding defaults and other “mistakes” rather than chasing returns.
+For fixed-income investors, the goal is to generate stable returns by playing what Charles Ellis famously termed a “loser’s game,” in which one wins by avoiding defaults and other “mistakes” rather than chasing returns.

-While Treasury and Agency representation in the Agg was rising over the last cycle, and as BBB-rated investment-grade corporate debt has increased in proportion more recently, our active management was seeking relative value throughout the fixed-income universe and trying to avoid problem areas.
-Driven by a comprehensive global macroeconomic outlook coupled with a detailed assessment of sector, industry, security, liquidity, and regulatory trends, we made many allocation changes during the last 10 years, most recently reducing our exposure to corporate credit in response to record—and in our view unsustainable—levels of corporate debt.
+Driven by a comprehensive global macroeconomic outlook coupled with a detailed assessment of sector, industry, security, liquidity, and regulatory trends, we made many allocation changes during the last 10 years, most recently an up-in-quality rotation in line with our broader defensive view.
 Be wary of active managers that are really “closet indexers.”
 These managers masquerading as active will not employ the strategies we illustrate here.

 Important Notices and Disclosures